elseano/rundown_poc/README.md

 * [ ] Fix word wrapping (broken upstream tty-markdown)
 * [ ] Automatic links (broken upstream tty-markdown)
 * [ ] Work out how to redirect STDOUT in interactive mode cleanly (broken upstream tty-command)
+* [ ] Capture xx% in STDOUT, and use as progress for the spinner

 If you're using Rundown, let me know!
 Feel free to add issues and questions.